THE EXERCISE OF FAITH

 Patience is associated with the Kingdom of God.

-I John, who also am your brother, and companion in tribulation, and in the kingdom and patience of Jesus Christ, was in the isle that is called Patmos, for the word of God, and for the testimony of Jesus Christ.
+I, John, both your brother and companion in the tribulation and kingdom and patience of Jesus Christ, was on the island that is called Patmos for the word of God and for the testimony of Jesus Christ.
 (Revelation 1:9)

 Patience is an important aspect of faith.
 We must ask and then wait patiently for the answer, not throwing away our confidence.
-We must endure through many tribulations if we would attain our goal.
+We must endure through many tribulations if we want to attain our goal.
 We must persevere if we are to receive the promise.